CejkaLuk/MemoryGameFX/README.md

 Memory Game using JavaFX

 Disclaimer: I'm not a professional programmer.
 My coding is far from perfect.
-This isn't considered completely done and ideal.
+This project isn't neither considered completely done nor ideal.

 There are multiple "global" variables that I can't be bothered to figure out how to get around.